 But you still want to include a few more technical abilities, like organizational skills and data entry.
 And don’t forget any programs you use for account management and collaboration.

 This list of skills below should give you an idea of what to include on your resume.
-Be as specific as you can and avoid any terms that are too generic!
+Be specific and avoid terms that are too generic to say “customer success manager”!

 9 Most Popular Customer Success Manager Skills